siddhantbhatia220/JavaScript-Snake/README.md

-#This is the change i created on this file..
+#This is the new change i created on this file..

 # JavaScript Snake Game